QBism: A Critical Appraisal: Quantum axiomatics

 Then comes an axiom concerning the time evolution of states.
 Between measurements, states evolve according to unitary transformations; at the time of a measurement they evolve as stipulated by the projection postulate.
 That is, if $\hO$ is measured, the subsequent state of~$S$ is the eigenvector $\ket w$ corresponding to the outcome~$w$, regardless of the previous state of~$S$.

 A further axiom stipulates that the states of composite systems are (or are represented by) vectors in the tensor product of the Hilbert spaces of the component systems.

 Finally there is an axiom concerning probabilities.
-If $S$ is in the state~$\ket v$ and we do an experiment to see if $\hO$ has the value $\ket w$, then the probability~$p$ of a positive outcome is given by the Born Rule $p=|\braket wv|^2$.
+If $S$ is (or has been prepared in) the state~$\ket v$, and if we do an experiment to see if $\hO$ has the value $\ket w$, then the probability~$p$ of a positive outcome is $p=|\braket wv|^2$.
 Furthermore, the expectation value of $\hO$ in the state~$\ket v$ is $\sandwich v\hO v$.

 There is much here that is perplexing if not downright wrong.
-What is meant by saying that the state of a system is (represented by) a normalized vector in a Hilbert space?
-What does it mean to say that observables are (represented by) self-adjoint operators?
-And why is it that the states of composite systems are (represented by) vectors in the tensor product of the Hilbert spaces of the component systems?
+What is meant by saying that the state of a system is (or is represented by) a normalized vector in a Hilbert space?
+What does it mean to say that observables are (or are represented by) self-adjoint operators?
+And why is it that the states of composite systems are (or are represented by) vectors in the tensor product of the Hilbert spaces of the component systems?
 Axioms are supposed to be clear and compelling.
 The standard axioms of quantum theory lack both desiderata.